 - the consultant's hourly rate: generally between £50 and £200 per hour ($65 and $250, excluding tax)

 - and the amount of work required according to the complexity of your project: count 5 hours minimum for a simple project, 10 to 20 hours for a more complex project.

 - Altogether, you can expect this solution to cost you between £250 and £1,000 ($325 and $1,300) for a simple 3-year forecast, and more for a complex project.

-Then, also budget a couple extra hours for potential modifications.
+Then, also budget a couple of extra hours for potential modifications.